omock-com/edx-documentation/en_us/shared/set_up_course/planning_course_information/title_number_guidelines.rst

 .. only:: Partners

- For more information about adding a course name, see :ref:`Pub Creating a Course`.
+ For more information about how to add your course name, see :ref:`Pub Creating a Course`.

 .. only:: Open_edX

- For information about how to add your course title, see :ref:`Creating a New Course`.
+ For information about how to add your course name, see :ref:`Creating a New Course`.

 .. note::